TheAwiteb/forgejo-guardian/README.md

 can decide to ban the user or not.
 You can also set `expressions.ban_alert` to `true` to send a notification when a user is banned.

+#### Lazy purge

+If you enable `lazy_purge.enabled` in the configuration file, the guardian will not purge the user immediately.
+Instead, the purge will be delayed for the duration specified in `lazy_purge.purge_after`, allowing the moderation team to undo the action if needed.
+When lazy purge is enabled, the guardian will add an `undo` button to any ban action (suspension, ban request in safe mode, and banning using the `ban` command).

 ### Bots

 The guardian can send suspicious users, banned users, and ban request to the